iamsrajachauhan/RockbusterDataAnalysis/README.md

 # RockbusterDataAnalysis
-Introduction: This project takes on the assumptions that I've been hired by Rockbuster Stealth LLC, a traditional movie rental company facing competition from streaming giants.
+Introduction: This project takes on the assumption that I've been hired by Rockbuster Stealth LLC, a traditional movie rental company facing competition from streaming giants.
 My role is to spearhead the data strategy for launching their new online video rental service.
 Utilizing SQL, I will analyze various data points to assist with the launch strategy, providing the Rockbuster Stealth management with data-driven insights for their 2020 strategy.

 Key Questions: